thecredibleway/thecredibleway-com/docs/bible/why-the-bible-still-matters.md

 Beyond it's global influence and moral clarity, the Bible still matters because it continues to change lives - one heart at a time.
 For millions, reading Scripture has brought comfort in grief, hope in despair and guidance in confusion.

-Former skeptic and legal journalist Lee Strobel, after attempting to disprove Christianity, found the Bible to be historically credible and personally convicting.
+Former sceptic and legal journalist Lee Strobel, after attempting to disprove Christianity, found the Bible to be historically credible and personally convicting.
 His journey from atheism to faith, told in *The Case for Christ*, echoes that of many others who found not just arguments, but encounter God in the pages of Scripture.